Abijeet/rhasspy-intent-handler/rhasspy/README.md

 The `profiles/en` folder contains two files:
-1. `sentences.ini` - Contains the sentences to trigger this Rhasspy intent 2.`sample-profile.json` - Contains the sample profile that I currently use.
+1. `sentences.ini` - Contains the sentences to trigger this Rhasspy intent
+2. `sample-profile.json` - Contains the sample profile that I currently use.
 Use this as an example, but it probably will **NOT** work for you without tweaks based on your hardware.

 There is another file `asound.conf` that contains a custom [dsnoop](https://alsa.opensrc.org/Dsnoop) interface in order to allow the microphone to be used between two applications at the same time.
-This can be modified as per your hardware configuration and then copied to `/etc/asound.conf`.
+This can be modified as per your hardware configuration and then copied to `/etc/asound.conf` on the **host machine**.